hsrasheed/projects/setup/SETUP-PC.md

 2. Click Sign In on the top right, then Sign Up, to create your account
 3. Download and follow its instructions to install and open Cursor

 After you start Cursor, you can pick the defaults for all its questions.
+When it's time to open the project in Cursor:
+1. Launch Cursor, if it's not already running
+2. File menu >> New Window
+3. Click "Open project"
-When it's time to open the project in Cursor, go into the directory called "Agents" and select Open, and Cursor should open with each of the weeks in the file explorer on the left.
+4. Navigate into the project root directory called `agents` (probably within projects) and click Open

+Now Cursor should open with each of the weeks in the file explorer on the left.

 ### Part 3: The amazing `uv`